Bachelor of Science majoring in Mathematics, from 2019

 Mathematics pathways, from 2019

 As a Mathematics student you’ll take common "core" courses in each year of study.
-From 2019 you can choose to keep your Mathematics major general, or you can choose to follow one of the following pathways:
+From 2019 you can keep your Mathematics major general, or you can choose to follow one of the following pathways:

 Doing a double major with Mathematics